paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-098-department-of-agriculture-reorganization.md

     (iii) maximizes the ability of the Under Secretary to allow for rotations of Department personnel into the position of Division Chief.

-  (C) *Term of service* — Notwithstanding title 5, the maximum length of service for an individual selected as a Division Chief under subparagraph (A) shall not exceed 4 years.
+  (C) *Term of service* — Notwithstanding title 5, the maximum length of service for an individual selected as a Division Chief under clauses (i) and (iii) of subparagraph (A) shall be for not less than 3 years.

   (D) *Qualifications* — To be eligible for selection as a Division Chief, an individual shall have—